Ezequiel Tovar Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

-- The 7.9 strikeouts per nine innings compiled by the Brewers pitching staff ranks 25th in the league.
+- The 7.9 strikeouts per nine innings put together by the Brewers pitching staff ranks 25th in the league.

-- Lauer gets the start for the Brewers, his sixth of the season.
-He is 3-2 with a 5.19 ERA and 23 strikeouts through 26 2/3 innings pitched.
+- Miley (3-1 with a 1.86 ERA and 19 strikeouts in 29 2/3 innings pitched) gets the start for the Brewers, his sixth of the season.

-- The left-hander last pitched on Tuesday, April 25 against the Detroit Tigers, when he tossed three innings, allowing four earned runs while giving up eight hits.
+- The left-hander's most recent time out came on Saturday against the Los Angeles Angels, when he went six innings, surrendering one earned run while allowing seven hits.

-- In five games this season, the 27-year-old has amassed a 5.19 ERA and 8 strikeouts per nine innings, while giving up a batting average of .287 to his opponents.
+- The 36-year-old has an ERA of 1.86, with 5.9 strikeouts per nine innings, in five games this season.
+Opposing hitters have a .227 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.